RantAI-dev/Book3-DSAR/content/docs/Part-V/Chapter-21.md

 ### 21.1.1.
 Graph Representation
 <p style="text-align: justify;">
 An adjacency matrix is one way to represent a graph.
-It is a 2D array where the entry at row <code>i</code> and column <code>j</code> represents the presence of an edge between vertices <code>i</code> and <code>j</code>.
-If there is an edge, the value is typically <code>1</code> (or the weight of the edge in a weighted graph); if there isn’t an edge, the value is <code>0</code>.
+It is a 2D array where the entry at row $i$ and column $j$ represents the presence of an edge between vertices $i$ and $j$.
+If there is an edge, the value is typically $1$ (or the weight of the edge in a weighted graph); if there isn’t an edge, the value is $0$.
 This representation is particularly useful for dense graphs, where the number of edges is close to the maximum possible, i.e., when the graph has many connections between vertices.
 </p>

 <p style="text-align: justify;">